katzer/mruby-r3/README.md

 tree = R3::Tree.new(100)
 ```

-The pattern syntax for routes is the following:
+The pattern syntax for routes is the following.
+Enhanced support for regular expression requires __mruby-regexp-pcre__ to be installed!

     /blog/post/{id}      use [^/]+ regular expression by default.
     /blog/post/{id:\d+}  use `\d+` regular expression instead of default.

-They can be added to the tree at any time, however dont forget to call __compile__ before using them.
+Routes can be added to the tree at any time, however dont forget to call __compile__ before using them.

 ```ruby
 tree << '/'